Homelessness bills deserve your attention, State Senate votes

 Moreover, all of the bills are the result of hard work by former Republican Gov. Scott Walker’s administration, with Assembly Majority Leader Jim Steineke, R-Kaukauna, and former Lt.
 Gov. Rebecca Kleefisch championing the cause.

-While we certainly would stop far short of calling it signature legislation, we also think that Gov. Walker would have wanted to see it through the approval phase of the state Legislature had he been reelected as governor.
-But in the spirit of bipartisanship, we think his successor.
-Gov. Tony Evers, will have no problem signing the package, either.
+While we certainly would stop hort of calling it signature legislation, we also think that Gov. Walker would have wanted to see it through the approval phase of the state Legislature had he been reelected as governor.
+But in the spirit of bipartisanship, we think Gov. Tony Evers, will have no problem signing the package, either.

 Giant journeys begin with a first step.